simonjpastor/goodreads_book_recommendation/README.md

 # goodreads_book_recommendation

-Hey, thanks for checking it out my code 🙂
+Hey!
+Thanks for checking it out my code 🙂

 Download the goodreads.ipynb file and open it as Jupyter Notebook.